ebebbington/chatsterisk/README.md

 4. `ami` starts, listening on any requests to the socket

+## Setup Phones

+1. Register 2 phones, for demo-alice (pass = verysecretpassword as seen in sip.conf) and demo-bob (pass = anothersecretpassword).
+Domain is 0.0.0.0 (because docker).
+Username is also demo-alice (see  sip.conf)
+2. Make a call!
+We can see the dialplans in extensions.conf (note the context for our 2 phones are from-internal), so make a call to 6001 (to alice) or 6002 (to bob)

 ## Directory Structure

 * `.docker` - Holds docker-related files, such as  dockerfiles, and  asterisk configuration files